 If you have a color printer, download maps in .pdf format right from this site!
 If you don’t have a color printer, you can visit the Gray Public Library to download a map and print a copy for 25 cents a page.

-All the time, starting March 1, 2008!
-Orienteering is fun in all seasons (except, maybe, mud season).
+All the time!
+Orienteering is fun in all seasons (except mud season).
 Control features are visible even in snowy winters, but you may need to look a little more closely.
 In winter, it’s ok to snowshoe on the groomed ski trails; please be courteous and don’t disturb the double track laid on one side of the groomed trail.
 In the summer, be aware of undergrowth screening features such as smaller boulders.
 Control markers are almost always posted ~6’ off the ground, so they should be visible at all times.
 The only exceptions are control locations at Tree ID Signs; these markers are posted on the back of the actual signpost, and signs may be obscured by tall ferns during spring/summer.

-There are 15 control markers/locations in the area covered by all the beginner courses combined.
-Each course only uses 6 or 8 of these markers, so you’ll probably come across markers that are not a part of your particular course and won’t be identified on your map.
+There are fifteen control markers/locations in the area covered by all the beginner courses combined.
+Each course only uses 6 or 8 of these markers, so you’ll come across markers that are not a part of your particular course and won’t be identified on your map.

 No. If you can’t take that much time, omit one or more control locations.
 The idea is to get out there and enjoy Libby Hill… the orienteering course is just one way to explore!

 - Pen or pencil to record the control marker codes for each location,